MetaboHUB-MetaToul-FluxoMet/RTMet/README.md

 - 🟠 Process mass spectrometry data to find present metabolites and quantify them,
 - 🔴 Estimate extra-cellular and intra-cellular reaction rates and metabolic fluxes,
 - 🟢 Upload results to an InfluxDB instance (optional) to allow real-time plotting and easy query,
-- 🔴 Send a feedback command to the fermenter.
+- 🔴 Send a feedback command to the bioreactor.

 ## 📥 Quick Install